 - The school will appoint an e-Safety Coordinator.
-This will be the Headteacher as the roles overlap with being the designated Child Safety Officer. - Our e-Safety Policy has been written by the school, building on good practice guidance for e-safety policies and government guidance.
+This will be the Headteacher as the roles overlap with being the designated Child Safety Officer. - Our e-Safety Policy has been written by the school, building on our Christian vision, ethos, good practice guidance for e-safety policies and government guidance.
 It has been agreed by the senior management and approved by governors. - The e-Safety Policy and its implementation will be reviewed annually.